100 Notable alumni of

 -

-Sir Malcolm Henry Arnold CBE was an English composer.
+Sir Malcolm Henry Arnold CBE was an English composer and conductor.
 His works feature music in many genres, including a cycle of nine symphonies, numerous concertos, concert works, chamber music, choral music and music for brass band and wind band.
 His style is tonal and rejoices in lively rhythms, brilliant orchestration, and an unabashed tunefulness.
 He wrote extensively for the theatre, with five ballets specially commissioned by the Royal Ballet, as well as two operas and a musical.
 He also produced scores for more than a hundred films, among these The Bridge on the River Kwai (1957), for which he won an Oscar.

 -